How the Series is Titled and Structured

 • The Eferian Midnight – one volume

-Each section has different themes and focus points within the story which all lead up to the final volume of ‘’The Eferian Midnight’’.
-Though the characters’ storylines are separate and different from each other, the story tying them together throughout the series’ progression have a generalised ‘’theme’’ to them.
+Each section has different focus points within the story all leading up to the final book of “The Eferian Midnight”.
+Though the characters’ storylines are separate and different from each other: the series’ overall storytelling tying them all together have a generalised ‘theme’ to them for each book.

-Within current time, the main volumes have three primary following points at any given moment with each chapter being segregated into subchapters.
-Or ‘’scrolls’’ as they are referred to in the volumes.
-Each chapter is planned to be around 12000 to 15000 words each and in the back of each volume will also be the Haan Study chapter with a total of fifteen chapters throughout the series.
+Within current time: the main volumes have three primary following points at any given moment with each chapter being segregated into subchapters.
+Or ‘scrolls’ as they are referred to in the books.
+Each chapter is planned to be around 5000 to 9000 words each and in the back of each volume will also be one “The Haan Study” chapter per book, with a total of 15 chapters throughout the series.

 In regards of the Haan magic system: one of the principles the main series are under is that it will always be possible for every person to read the books without having to read up about Haan beforehand.
 This ensures that regardless of the reader’s knowledge of the Sagen world, said reader is always able to pick up the series without needing to study before they start.
 The Eferian Day is made to be enjoyed by even the most casual reader in mind.